-Over the past 2 years the Cairns and Hinterland Hospital and Health Service (the Health Service) has expanded with significant additional services including:
+Over the past 2 years services at the Cairns and Hinterland Hospital and Health Service (CHHHS) have significantly expanded to include:

 - locally based urology services